gtod/postgres-json/doc/beginners.md

 Using JSON with Common Lisp for beginners
 =========================================

-## Context

-This document just recapitulates the contents of the JSON section of the [User Guide Terminology](user-guide.md#terminology-and-overview) with more words and more examples.
-Take your pick.

-## Introduction

-JSON is a [lightweight data-interchange format](http://www.json.org) but I think of it as a very readable text representation of *objects*, *arrays*, *strings* and *numbers*.  **JSON is just text**: it's a textual blueprint for constructing the preceeding list of data structures/types in any given programming language.
+JSON is a [lightweight data-interchange format](http://www.json.org) which amounts to a text representation of *objects*, *arrays*, *strings* and *numbers*.  **JSON is just text**: it's a text blueprint for constructing the preceeding list of data structures/types in any given programming language. http://www.json.org is an excellent summary.

-There are several JSON libraries for Common Lisp and they make different choices about how to parse a given JSON text into into [Common Lisp objects](http://www.lispworks.com/documentation/lw50/CLHS/Body/26_glo_o.htm).
+There are several JSON libraries for Common Lisp and they make different choices about how to parse a given JSON text into [Common Lisp objects](http://www.lispworks.com/documentation/lw50/CLHS/Body/26_glo_o.htm).

 For example, a *JSON object* (**not** to be confused with the much